Skip to content

 helm repo update

-helm install api-syncagent kcp/api-syncagent \
+helm upgrade --install api-syncagent kcp/api-syncagent \

---kubeconfig $KIND_KUBECONFIG \
+--kubeconfig $COMPUTE_KUBECONFIG \

 -n example-httpbin-provider \